-If you do plan on getting high, here’s a few things you must keep in mind at all points:
+If you do plan on getting high, here are a few things you must keep in mind at all points:

 - What you’re going to be smoking (or eating) here is strong.
 So, draw a line.
-Do not consume too much in a go especially if you’re traveling solo.
+Do not consume too much in a go especially if you’re travelling solo.

 - Despite the fact that locals and residents of Nimbin are pro-cannabis, you’d still be violating the law by engaging in its consumption.
 Since 2016, police presence in the town has increased massively.
 So, always exercise caution.
 Random checks and tests are highly possible.